tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-wasm.md

 * `www/webpack.config.js`
 	* configures webpack and its local dev server.
 	* preconfigured and shouldn't need to be tweaked
+	* See the above snippet for graceful exiting
+	* Also
 * `www/index.html`
 	* the root HTML file for the webpage
 	* mostly just loads `bootstrap.js`